 - Children will need a flat book bag.
 These are available with a logo on from Crystal Knitwear in Mansfield and come in two different styles.

 - Year 6 children can use a rucksack and can bring their own pencil case and stationary to school.

-- Mobile phones are not permitted in school unless children are walking to or from school on their own.
-These must be placed in the 'phone basket' on arrival into the classroom and they will be stored securely in the main office during the day.
+- Mobile phones are not permitted in school unless children are walking to or from school on their own in Year 5 or Year 6.
+These must be placed switched off in the 'phone basket' on arrival into the classroom and they will be stored securely in the main office during the day.
 They will be given out at the end of the day.
-Please note: children's phones must not be used on school site - this includes the playground.
+Please note: any urgent messages for the child MUST be sent through the school office as the children's phones must not be used on school site - this includes the playground.